Mehul-bisht-0/Nvidia-Stock-Price/README.md

 # Nvidia-Stock-Price
-This repo consists of a basic machine learning model that predicts stock prices of different stocks using a Random Forest Classification model.
+This repo consists of a basic machine learning model that predicts stock prices of Nvidia stocks using a Random Forest Classification model.